tadaimatrpg/callofcthulhu/README.md

 # License Notice
-This project uses trademarks and/or copyrights owned by Chaosium Inc/Moon Design Publications LLC, which are used under Chaosium IncÅfs Fan Material Policy.
+This project uses trademarks and/or copyrights owned by Chaosium Inc/Moon Design Publications LLC, which are used under Chaosium Inc‚Äôs Fan Material Policy.
 We are expressly prohibited from charging you to use or access this content.
 This project is not published, endorsed, or specifically approved by Chaosium Inc.
-For more information about Chaosium IncÅfs products, please visit [www.chaosium.com.](https://www.chaosium.com/)"
+For more information about Chaosium Inc‚Äôs products, please visit [www.chaosium.com.](https://www.chaosium.com/)"

 # Install